Tom Davis (basketball coach): Stanford & Iowa

 He would accept a position at Stanford University before taking over as the head coach at the University of Iowa in 1986.
-While at Iowa, he led the Hawkeyes to nine NCAA Tournaments, including a pair of Sweet Sixteen appearances as well as an Elite Eight.
+While at Iowa, he led the Hawkeyes to nine NCAA Tournaments, including three Sweet Sixteen appearances as well as an Elite Eight.
+The Hawkeyes never lost a first round game in the NCAA tournament under Coach Davis.
 The Hawkeyes also made two NIT appearances.
-He is the winningest coach in the University of Iowa history.

 His team was ranked number one during the 1986–87 season.
 The Hawkeyes won a school record thirty games before eventually being beaten in the Regional Final of the NCAA Tournament by UNLV 84–81.

 On April 2, 1998, after Iowa lost in the first round of the NIT, Davis announced that he would resign after his contract would expire in the following season.
 Athletic director Bob Bowlsby notified Davis that he would not renew his contract.
 In Davis's final season, Iowa advanced to the Sweet 16 round of the NCAA tournament for the first time since 1988.
+He left Iowa as the winningest basketball coach in University of Iowa history.